Maui County Sues Power Company Over Deadly Hawaii Fire

-The Angels – Maui County is suing the Hawaii Power Company over the deadly fire that tore through the city of Lahaina, claiming the tragedy could have been prevented if the power had been shut off.
+Maui County is suing the Hawaii Electric Company (HECO) over the deadly fire that tore through the coastal city of Lahaina, alleging that the tragedy could have been prevented if the power had been shut off.

-The company is under scrutiny after the voracious flames that killed at least 115 people in that city on the west coast of the island of Maui, on the Pacific Ocean.
+The electric company HECO is under scrutiny after the raging fire that killed at least 115 people in that city from the west coast of the island of Maui, on the Pacific Ocean.

-The lawsuit alleges that the power company Hawaiian Electric and its subsidiaries were negligent in that despite many warnings about high winds from an upcoming hurricane, they kept the lines active.
+The lawsuit, filed Thursday, alleges that HECO and its subsidiaries were negligent in despite many warnings about strong winds from an upcoming hurricane, they kept the lines active.

-“These transmission lines predictably sparked the fast-paced, deadly, and destructive Lahaina fire, which completely destroyed homes, businesses, churches, schools, and historic landmarks,” the lawsuit states.

 “The defendants knew that the high winds predicted (by the National Weather Service) could topple poles, bringing power lines to the ground and igniting vegetation,” he explains.